Short-range fireworks allowed on private properties

 - When vendors complete the training and are licensed, their store location will be listed on this page.
 If you do not see a list, it means that no vendors applied or that no licences were issued.

-- If you have vehicles on your driveway, move them into the garage or street park (but not for more than three hours).
+- If you have vehicles on your driveway, move them into the garage or on the street (ensuring that you abide by all relevant parking by-laws).
 This way, you will have a clear space on your driveway to use for short-range fireworks.

 Using fireworks safely

 - Keep a pail of water handy to put out fireworks and used sparklers

 - If you are under 18, do not use fireworks without adult supervision

 - Read all instructions on the fireworks and plan the order of firing before you begin

 - Do not light a firework or hold a lit firework in your hand other than a sparkler

 - Wait at least 30 minutes before approaching a firework that did not discharge

 - Never try to fix fireworks that are defective